develosi/factor_fitness/README.md

 ### Colour Scheme

-I wanted to keep the colour scheme to be simple yet fun as the main focus for the user will be on the current projects and tasks rather than the app itself.
+I wanted to keep the colour scheme clean, simple and minimal to give a modern fitness gym like feel throughout.

-The backgrounds are kept to black and white to maintain a clean simple interface.
+The backgrounds are kept to black and white to maintain a clean simple interface so that the users focus is mainly on the products on offer.

-I used green as accent colours to contrast well against the white and grey backgrounds and card sections.
+I used green as accent colours to contrast well against the white and grey backgrounds and card sections to give a pop of colour when wanting to get the users attention.

-The red was only used on the delete buttons so that these would stand out and ensure that the user only selected them when they were sure to use them.
+The red was only used on the delete buttons and warnings so that these would stand out and that the user noticed them.

-I wanted to make sure that the contrast of the colours was very well defined throughout the app, I used the recommended colours built into the Materialize CSS framework, maintaining consistency and ensuring that the colour spectrum would work for users with colour blindness.
+I wanted to make sure that the contrast of the colours was very well defined throughout the site ensuring that the colour spectrum would work well for users with colour blindness.

 ![Colour Scheme](documentation/ff_colours.png)
 #

 ### Typography

-Roboto font was used throughout the app.
+Roboto font was used throughout the site as the base font.

-This font works well for the app design as it is simple and easy to read.
+This font works well for the site design as it is modern and easy to read.

 ![Roboto Font Example](documentation/roboto_font.png)

-Bebas Neue font was used for the logo design.
+Bebas Neue font was used for the logo and for headings to give a bold impactful impression.

 ![Bebas Neue Font Example](documentation/bebas_neue_font.png)

-Bebas Neue font was also used for the main logo design.
+Bebas Neue font as used for the main logo design.

 ![FACTOR FITNESS Logo](documentation/factor_fitness_logo.png)
 #